Photo by Ted Pfaltz www.maxxis7.com/

 But the physical exploration was not as essential as the interior exploration.
 Her love of different cultures, peoples and food has brought her a greater love and respect for all life and all beliefs.
 Developing Beyond Ordinary Travel is her attempt to share with others the unique and special places around the world she holds close to her heart.

 Kay's in depth knowledge of Paris and France allows her to take visitors to hidden corners and best kept secrets, off the beaten tourist trail.
-Kay is also a writer and bestselling author of Lauren's Story: An American Dog in Paris, Flash's Song, A Walk Through Paris, and The Beagle, a TFH Publication.
-Kay has been published in English, German and French, including work in
+Kay is also a writer and bestselling author of Lauren's Story: An American Dog in Paris, Flash's Song, A Walk Through Paris, and The Beagle, a TFH Publication, and most recently The Things We Do, a fast-paced murder mystery that addresses animal testing, among other issues.
+Kay has been published in English, German and French, including work in :

 The Missing Peace: The Hidden Power of Our Kinship with Animals.
 Etudes britannique contemporaries, Bark Magazine, and Bernie Siegel's A Book of Miracles and Love, Animals, and Miracles.
 She is contributing editor for La Joie and writes a monthly wine column for Blue Ridge Life.
 Kay cares deeply for the planet and its animals.
 She donates a percentage of all profits from books to animal welfare organizations.

 Kay holds a B.A. from the University of Virginia, and an M.A. and Ph.D. in English literature from Kings College, University of London, and has taught for Mary Baldwin College, James Madison and Southern Methodist Universities.

 She divides her time between France and Virginia, where she lives with Sasha, Olive, Isabelle and Sparkle, four rescued hounds from the local shelters.
 For more information, see www.KayPfaltz.com